 These migrations coincided with—and definitely contributed to—the fall of the Roman empire around the 6th century CE, some 200 years before the Vikings started their European raids and expansions from Scandinavia.

-So the Vikings were definitely Germanic and spoke a Germanic language (Old Norse), but that doesn’t necessarily mean that they were culturally connected to all other Germanic groupings at the time.
+So the Vikings were Germanic and spoke a Germanic language (Old Norse), but that doesn’t necessarily mean that they were culturally connected to all other Germanic groupings at the time.
 After all, they started raiding many of them and were considered barbaric heathens by most of them with little regard for any shared ancestry.

 Which Germanic Tribes Originated From the Nordic Bronze Age?